l33tdaima/l33tdaima/p476e/README.md

 # Number Complement (Easy)

-Given a positive integer, output its complement number.
-The complement strategy is to flip the bits of its binary representation.
+The complement of an integer is the integer you get when you flip all the 0's to 1's and all the 1's to 0's in its binary representation.

+For example, The integer 5 is "101" in binary and its complement is "010" which is the integer 2.
+Given an integer num, return its complement.

 ### Example 1:

 ```
 Input: 5
 Output: 2
 Explanation: The binary representation of 5 is 101 (no leading zero bits), and its complement is 010.
 So you need to output 2.
 ```

 ### Example 2:

 ```
 Input: 1
 Output: 0
 Explanation: The binary representation of 1 is 1 (no leading zero bits), and its complement is 0.
 So you need to output 0.
 ```

-### Note:
+### Constraints:

-1. The given integer is guaranteed to fit within the range of a 32-bit signed integer.
-2. You could assume no leading zero bit in the integer’s binary representation.
+- 1 <= num < 2^31

-3. This question is the same as 1009: https://leetcode.com/problems/complement-of-base-10-integer/
+**Note**: This question is the same as 1009: https://leetcode.com/problems/complement-of-base-10-integer/

 #Similar questions [#476](../p476e/README.md) [#1009](../pr1009e/README.md)